 - Current Other Support for all Key Personnel (always required)

-- Northwestern’s standard reports in Cognos to prepare Other Support: GM060: Active Awards and GM085: Pending Proposals
+- Northwestern’s standard reports in Cognos to prepare Other Support: GA401 - Current Awards and GA402 - Pending Proposals - All Roles

 - NIH instructions and format requirements for Other Support

 - Institutional Animal Care and Use Committee (IACUC) Approval: If the proposed project involves research with live vertebrate animals, select in eIACUC the appropriate InfoEd record corresponding to the grant or contract that is funding the study.
 In planning protocol submissions, please note the IACUC requires each protocol to be funded by one grant (or grant subproject if there are more than one PI involved).
 Pending or out-of-date approvals are not acceptable.
 If your IACUC submission is still under review, inform your Sponsored Research Officer, who can alert the funding agency.
 Sponsored Research can submit all other JIT materials while the IACUC approval remains pending.
 Once the department has confirmed approval, contact your Sponsored Research Officer, who will submit the information to the sponsor.
 [Note: Sponsored Research does not send interim letters with JIT stating that protocol review is underway.]